Note: Email and password are case sensitive.

 - This guide assumes a prior math background.

 - This guide fulfills the Michigan Transfer agreement (MTA).
-Social science and humanities electives must be selected from different disciplines.
+Social science electives must be selected from different disciplines.
+Humanities electives must be selected from different disciplines.
 Please check with your community college advisor for additional associate degree requirements.
 GVSU will still honor the MACRAO agreement.

 - World Perspectives electives: FR 212, GE 212, GEO 113, GEO 255, HIS 111, IHU 234, LIT 228, LIT 229, LIT 241, LIT 260, MGT 265, POL 222, SOC 231, SOC 265, SPA 212, SSI 234